PriceLab/motifViz/README.md

 # motifViz
-a shiny app for visualizing TF motif binding sites and scores
+a shiny app for visualizing TF motifs, and their predicted binding sites